alphagov/government-service-design-manual/service-manual/operations/web-operations-stories.md

 The hosting of a complex and sensitive software application requires a team of people with specialist skills to design, setup and operate.
-Because this work is generally not user facing and can be highly technical it is sometimes easy to leave until later - with potentially dire consequences for launching safely and on time.
+Because this work is generally not user facing and can be highly technical it is sometimes easy to leave until later -- with potentially dire consequences for launching safely and on time.

 ### Service managers
 Does your team have people who deeply understand this topic?
-If you are not an expert then it is important to involve people permanently in the team who are and who can explain the technical trade offs and decisions as they affect your service.
+If you are not an expert then it is important to involve people permanently in the team who are.
+They can explain the technical trade offs and decisions which may affect your service.

 ### Delivery managers